MicroStrategy/rest-api-docs/docs/getting-started/rest-api-families.md

 ## [Datasets API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Datasets)

-The Datasets API family allows developers to push external data directly to the MicroStrategy Intelligence Server.
+The Datasets API family allows developers to push external data directly to the Intelligence Server.
 This data can be used to create a dataset or to modify an existing dataset in a Data Import cube.
 Once the data has been pushed to the Intelligence Server, developers can use the Cubes API or the Reports API to manipulate that data.
 This API is often referred to as the Push Data API.

 ## [Datasource management API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Datasource%20Management)

-The Datasource Management API family allows administrators to create, update, and delete database connections in the MicroStrategy metadata.
+The Datasource Management API family allows administrators to create, update, and delete database connections in the metadata.
 This functionality can be used to automate the update of data source credentials.

 ## [Derived elements API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Derived%20Elements)